 you also take tizanidine; or

 Ciprofloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
-This can happen during treatment or up to several months after you stop taking Cipro .
-Tendon problems may be more likely to occur if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.
+This can happen during treatment or up to several months after you stop taking Cipro.
+Tendon problems may be more likely in certain people (children and older adults, or people who use steroid medicine or have had an organ transplant).

 To make sure Cipro is safe for you, tell your doctor if you have ever had: